sbaliza/30DesafiosSOC_Iniciante/Challenge#1/basics of powershell.md

-# Lesson: PowerShell for Security Analysts
+# PowerShell for Security Analysts

 ---